 "One K," he said.
 "Two hundred up front, the rest if you get it set up."

 "Three-fifty up front.
-Your party may say no, and I do not intent to lose money on this affair."
+Your party may say no, and I do not intend to lose money on this affair."

 Tyler studied the other man thoughtfully.
 He didn't know how far Jac was willing to push things.
 Norbridge didn't care in the slightest about Melora, Tyler, or anyone besides himself.
 He'd help because it was profitable; arranging contacts was part of his regular biz.
 The ex-agent didn't mind paying the going rate for services rendered; he just disliked being played for a fool.